 We stopped here for a delicious pre-dinner cocktail.
 I had their take on a White Russian, which used almond milk and was packed with a kick, and my girlfriend enjoyed their take on a daiquiri.
-We also got a tour of the distillery, and learned everything about their process, from where they get their grains to how they bottle and barrel their spirits.
+We also got a tour of the distillery and learned everything about their process, from where they get their grains to how they bottle and barrel their spirits.
 It was an amazing experience.
 We had a snack platter, which was the biggest thing they had, but they have a lot of other little bites available.

 Stop #6: Martha’s Daughter

 We were ready to enjoy a wonderful farm-to-table meal after the distillery tour.
-Martha’s ambience is quiet and cozy, with the best chicken and waffles and rainbow trout I’ve ever had.
+Martha’s ambiance is quiet and cozy, with the best chicken and waffles and rainbow trout I’ve ever had.
 They have such a variety of food, but everything we tried did not disappoint.